bhavik1st/minivue/README.md

 # MiniVue - v0.02
-MiniVue is Simple, Slim, Minimal, Light JS library inspired from Vue.js and Alpine.js

-A lightweight, reactive JavaScript framework inspired by Vue.js.
-MiniVue provides the core reactivity features of Vue with a simple and intuitive API making is easier for non-ui devs and noobs to pick up.

-Simple, Slim, Minimal, Light JS library inspired from Vue.js and Alpine.js PreCursorto having same in Python pyvue

 <!--
 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg) -->

+MiniVue is simple, slim JS UI framework inspired from Vue.js and Alpine.js A lightweight, reactive MiniVue provides the core reactivity features of Vue with a simple and intuitive API of Alpine making is easier for beginners and non-ui devs to get the job done.

+NOTE: Python pyvue is also in the making

 ## Features